usnistgov/oscal-xproc3/schema-field-tests/readme.md

 - XProc 3 pipeline files provide runtime configurations
 - `reference-set` contains reference (sub)sets
   - within, distinct families (models / validation profiles) are distinguished, for example [`catalog-model`](reference-sets/catalog-model/) for OSCAL catalogs
   - Each should have its own readme
-- `src` XSLT and XProc code supporting runtimes
+- `src` has XSLT and XProc code supporting runtimes
   - `\*.xpl` signifies XProc 3.0 (for Morgana XProc III)
 - `lib` (created by running `GRAB-OSCAL.xpl`) contains downloaded resources, including
   - schemas to be tested
   - utilities such as converter scripts
   - alternative implementations for comparison, such as [oscal-cli](https://github.com/usnistgov/oscal-cli)
+  - `.gitignore` excludes contents of `lib` from the repository, for the developer to curate locally

 ## Goals